 The Guidelines utilize a risk based approach to shoreline management.
 This approach determines the risk of a proposed activity in each of the identified Vulnerability Zones.
 Vulnerability Zones relate to the environmental sensitivity of the shoreline, as determined by the Aquatic Habitat Index (AHI).
-Vulnerability Zones have been color coded to help better understand the risk matrix.
+Vulnerability Zones have been color coded to help more easily understand the risk matrix.

-The following is a "How To" Guide to Development Planning along the Moyie and Monroe Lake Shorelines:
+The following is a "How To" Guide to Development Planning along the Rosen Lake Shoreline: